 Other Contributions and Achievements

 In 1917, he started visualizing a new branch of science called biogeochemistry.
-He envisioned this branch of science to deal with living matter as an integral part of the biosphere.
+He envisioned this branch of science would deal with living matter as an integral part of the biosphere.

-Among Vernadsky’s notable published works is Geochemistry which was published in 1924.
-He also worked with Marie Curie and published two of their works together, the Living Matter in Biosphere and Human Autotrophy.
+Vernadsky’s other notable published work is “Geochemistry”, published in 1924.
+He also worked with Marie Curie and published two works together, “The Living Matter in Biosphere” and “Human Autotrophy”.